4ever-marcinho11/notes-of-effective-java-3rd/Effective Java 3rd Notes.md

 }
 ```

-If you want to use singleton in a distributive system, one effective way is enum, the other way is implementing `Serializable` interface and declare all instance fields
-transient and provide a `readResolve` method
+If you want to use singleton in a distributive system, one effective way is enum, the other way is implementing `Serializable` interface and declare all instance fields `transient` and provide a `readResolve` method.

 ```java
 public class Logger implements Serializable {